nyxssmith/LamplighterGame/README.md

   - on mana drain, converts it to damage to health instead
   - doesnt take mana to do this

+ tired
+  - on hit spawns another effect bubble on hit target, that means when night happens, mana isnt regened next day

  ### weapons